carolineorsi/TripWise/README.md

 <img src="https://raw.githubusercontent.com/carolineorsi/TripWise/master/screenshots/Search%20bubbles.png" style="width: 250px;">

-  3. For earch search point in the array, the getPlaces function calls the Google Places API and searches for places matching the search keyword provided by the user.
+  3. For each search point in the array, the app calls the Google Places API and searches for places matching the search keyword provided by the user.
 The Places API returns an array of place objects.
   4. TripWise stores the place objects within a JavaScript object, using the Google place ID as the key in order to remove duplicate entries.
   5. The places are ranked using one of two ranking algorithms, depending on the user's selection:
     * Sort By Highest Rating compares business rating details provided in the Places API response and sorts higher-rated businesses to the beginning of the list.